AaronRDurant/aaron-durant/content/blog/new-personal-website/index.md

 ![Aaron Durant's new Gatsby personal website](./Aaron-Durant-personal-website.jpg "Aaron Durant's personal website")

-Built with React using the framework Gatsby, this new version of aarondurant.com ends the line of WordPress-based personal websites I've maintained for the last several years.
+Built with React using [Gatsby](https://www.gatsbyjs.com), this new version of aarondurant.com ends the line of WordPress-based personal websites I've maintained for the last several years.
 Furthermore, it lays the groundwork for future revisions as I further my skills and continue following my interests in web development.

 ## Synthesizing My Experience